Ibrian93/playwright-automation/README.md

 And the last step to perform is to actually run the tests by executing the following command:
 > `yarn run test`

+## What it is covered?
+Here it will be described briefly the main functionalities that are covered:
+- Login
+- Search books